 The CAA require you to keep logs of all flights carried out under your PfCO.
 As a company, we use Airdata UAV.
 You can of course use the standard DJI logging in the DJI Go and Go 4 apps.
 However, Airdata UAV allows you to delve much more deeply into the flight data.
 You can produce 3D maps of your flights in Google Earth, assess battery status, log drone maintenance, produce logs for the CAA (requires gold package or higher).
 Our candidates get a discount code for 10% off any Airdata package.

-10. Do I need to get a CAA permission every time I fly?
+11. Do I need to get a CAA permission every time I fly my drone?

 No. The operations manual is a document that is submitted to the CAA on initial application.
 It gives the CAA the details of your business and the drones you fly, as well as the operating procedures you will employ to fly the drones safely.
 Ops Manuals are generally reviewed once or twice a year, particularly at renewal time.
 You ARE required to carry out a site survey and risk assessment before every flight.
 We will teach you how to do this during the theory course.